parodos-dev/orchestrator-helm-chart/README.md

-## Orchestrator Janus IDP Backstage Helm Repository
+## Orchestrator Backstage Helm Repository
 Helm chart to deploy the Orchestrator solution suite.
 The following components will be installed on the cluster:
 * Janus IDP backstage
 * SonataFlow Operator